Site icon Snov.io Knowledgebase

 This is because warm-up generates only positive interactions, and real campaigns sometimes bring in the negatives (bounces, spam reports) which depletes the positive effect that was gained.

-Warm-up volume (number of daily warm-up emails)
+Warm-up limit (daily warm-up emails)

 Email account activity

-A period of inactivity can cause your account to lose its “warmth”.
-When your email campaign wraps up, always start a warm-up.
+To do: Keep your account "busy" with a warm-up when you don't send any campaigns.
+A period of inactivity can cause your account to lose its "heat."
+When your email campaign is completed, start a warm-up to maintain activity.

-Set your warm-up schedule to match your usual email-sending times: this helps align with what is considered the ‘usual behavior’ for your email account.
+Set your warm-up schedule to match your usual email-sending times: this helps align with what is considered the "usual behavior" for your email account.

 This way, your email account will maintain its strength and sender reputation during periods of inactivity as you prepare for your next campaign.